shoetify/LoadCell_Analysis/README.md

 # Input
 Needs three types of files:
 ## 1. Raw data of Load cell

+It's normally a:
-- a .txt file.
+- ".txt" file.

-- 12 columns of data (2 Load cell works in the same time, each load cell have 6 channels)
+- 12 columns of data inside the file (2 Load cell works in the same time, each load cell have 6 channels)

 ## 2. Log data for experiment
 example log data:

 ![image](https://github.com/user-attachments/assets/7c6b0972-695f-4132-a9fd-1a6565bb704c)

-- A valid file name is ".xlsx" file name end with "log.xlsx".
+- All the files in the folder will be scanned and all files whose name end with "log.xlsx" will be consided as log data.
+For example: "test log.xlsx"

 - 1st column is the motor's speed (will translate to wind speed during the calculation).

 - 2nd column is start time of the test section.

-- 3rd column is end time of the test section. if next test start immediately(next start time = this end time), you can leave this cell blank.
+- 3rd column is end time of the test section. if next test start immediately(i.e. next start time = this end time), you can leave this cell blank.

-- 4th column is the raw data file name.
-You can leave this cell blank if this test is at the same raw data file with the last one.
+- 4th column is the raw data file name (i.e. file name of section 1).
+You can leave this cell blank if this test section and last test section's data are in the same raw data file.

 ## 3. Config file
-Change the parameter in the config file
+Contain all the parameters need during the calculation

 ### 3.1.
 Data_reading:
 This section is the parameter related to data reading.